 There's also plenty of food and drink to be tried, including a Mexican Taqueria: Homies on Donkeys where you'll find graffiti donning the walls, hip hop beats coming through the speakers, food full of colour and flavour, and Chef Smokey somewhere in the background cracking a joke.

-Gnome House is a community art space in Walthamstow featuring a printmaking studio, a large community and creative space available for hire, plus a pop-up cafe.
+Gnome House is a community art space in Walthamstow featuring a printmaking studio, a large community and creative space available for hire, plus a pop-up café.
 The space is a formerly derelict factory and it's transformation into a vibrant community arts space was led by local Walthamstow residents and artists.

 The community space holds a lot of adult classes and events including art courses, printmaking, virtual sessions and more.

 Putting young people first is a priority for Gnome House as one of their most renowned schemes is their Ratpack youth group.
 The Ratpack meet on Saturdays to take part in a variety of different creative activities - from printmaking to gardening.
-The young people also act as a steering comittee, helping to shape the future vision for Gnome house and decide what kind of place they'd like to be.
+The young people also act as a steering committee, helping to shape the future vision for Gnome House and decide what kind of place they'd like to be.
 If you'd like to get involved, you can find out more about the Gnome House Ratpack here.

 Walthamstow is blessed to be surrounded by a tonne of authentic Turkish restaurants.
 We struggled to choose our favourite, so here's our top 3 to check out: